venovako/AccJac/README.md

 ## Other

-To find incomplete or unstable code, search for the `TODO` markers in the sources.
+To find incomplete or unstable code, please search for the `TODO` markers in the sources and pay attention to the compiler warnings.

 Additional material is available in the `etc`, `var`, and `alt` subdirectories.